Food for Gerbils in the Gerbil Webshop!

 What do a Gerbil's teeth look like?

-Does the Fat-Tailed Gerbil need any other food?
+Does the Fat-tailed Gerbil need different food?

 Did you know?